decentraland/old-documentation/_posts/development-guide/2021-04-03-event-listeners.md

 Players can switch between two cursor modes: _locked cursor_ mode to control the camera or _unlocked cursor_ mode for moving the cursor freely over the UI.

-With a keyboard, players unlock the cursor by pressing the _Esc_ key, and lock the cursor back by clicking anywhere in the screen.
+Players unlock the cursor by clicking the _Right mouse button_ or pressing the _Esc_ key, and lock the cursor back by clicking anywhere in the screen.

 This `onPointerLockedStateChange` event is activated each time a player switches between these two modes, while near the scene.